hharck/VoteServer/readme.md

 # VoteServer

-Setup script for Ubuntu 20.04 which install Docker and Docker-compose and continues to run the server.
+Setup script for Ubuntu 20.04 which installs Docker and Docker-compose and continues to run the server.

 `wget -O - https://git.smkid.dk/Harcker/VoteServer/-/raw/main/prepare%20docker.sh | bash`
+>**Known issue:**
+>The script may need to run twice to finish

 # Configuration
 For additional configuration, the following environment variables can be set.
 The default configuration (And available keys) is:
+**`.env`**
 > maxNameLength=100
 > joinPhraseLength=6
 > maxChatLength=1000